 Joint Reports, Conferral and Other Methods of Hearing Expert Evidence

 It is common for the court to order some form of conferral between experts of the same or similar expertise following the filing of expert reports.
 The purpose of conferral is to identify where the experts might find agreement and areas in which they differ.
 These areas of agreement and difference and the reasons for the difference are then the subject of a joint report by the experts.

 The form of the conferral is subject to the court's discretion.
-The court may direct conferral occur with or without the parties' legal representatives and/ or in the presence of a registrar of the court or other independent facilitator.
+The court may direct that conferral occur with or without the parties' legal representatives and/or in the presence of a registrar of the court or other independent facilitator.

-It is expected that the conferral would take place in person or by telephone or video conference where in person meetings are not practical and a conferral may occur over several meetings.
+It is expected that the conferral would take place in person or by telephone or video conference when meetings in person are not practical.
+A conferral may occur over several meetings.

 An expert directed to confer or prepare a joint report must:

 The report should be composed by the experts and not the representatives of the parties.
 The joint report should be signed by all participating experts and then provided to the court.

 Experts may be called for cross-examination in any order the court sees fit.
 Traditionally, experts would be called to give evidence one after the other in the usual order of evidence in chief, cross-examination and re-examination before the next expert is called.